Table of Contents

 Causes of Inflammation

-Some common causes of inflammation include:
+Some of the common causes of inflammation are as follows:

-- Pathogenic Infections by bacteria, viruses, fungi and, parasites
+- Pathogenic infections by bacteria, viruses, fungi, and parasites

-- Chemical injury, e.g. toxins and alcohol
+- Chemical injury, e.g., toxins and alcohol

-- Hypersensitivity reactions against environmental substances or against self-tissues (Autoimmune reactions)
+- Hypersensitivity reactions to environmental substances

 Pathophysiology and Stages of Inflammation

-Tissue macrophages and mast cells release inflammatory mediators, which lead to vasodilatation and increase tissue permeability.
+Tissue macrophages and mast cells release inflammatory mediators, which lead to vasodilation and increase tissue permeability.
 These mediators are also responsible for recruiting more inflammatory cells from the blood to the site of injury.

 Types of Inflammation